 - An episode of The Batman has Bruce Wayne forget all about being Batman.
 While it doesn't take much for Alfred to remind him who he is, he still doesn't remember any of his training.

 - Jimmy Neutron goes through something like this in one of the early episodes when he "drains his brain" to make himself less hated in class.
-Of course, he drains it to the point where he is nothing more than a drooling idiot, just in time for a giant meteor to be found hurling toward their town.
-Of course, the meteor was inadvertently directed toward Earth by Jimmy in the first place.
+He drains it to the point where he is nothing more than a drooling idiot, just in time for a giant meteor to be found hurling toward their town.
+The meteor was inadvertently directed toward Earth by Jimmy in the first place.